 You should take careful note of the dates for submission of essays and theses laid down in the Examination Regulations, course handbook, setting conventions, or rubrics.
 It is the candidate's responsibility to comply with these dates.
 The University Proctors, who have overall control of examinations, will not give leave for work to be submitted late except for cases of exceptional circumstances.

-If there is any discrepancy in information, you should always follow the Examination Regulations and please contact the Graduate Programme Administrator for Modern Middle Eastern Studies.
+If there is any discrepancy in information, you should always follow the Examination Regulations and please contact the Exams Administration team.

 Examination Entry, In-person and Online Examinations